-1.19 What standards or guidelines are relevant to the assurance of corporate social responsibility disclosures?
+1.19 What international standards or guidelines are relevant to the assurance of corporate social responsibility disclosures?

-In addition to the auditing standards (ASA), the AUASB issues Standards on Assurance Engagements (ASAE).
-The IAASB provides an equivalent set of ISAE.
-ASAE 3000 (ISAE 3000) establishes requirements and provides explanatory guidance for undertaking and reporting on assurance engagements other than audits or reviews of historical financial information covered by Australian Auditing Standards or Standards on Review Engagements.
+The IAASB provides the ISAE, which are equivalent to the ASAR.
+ISAE 3000 establishes requirements and provides explanatory guidance for undertaking and reporting on assurance engagements other than audits or reviews of historical financial information covered by Auditing Standards or Standards on Review Engagements.
 For example, assurance engagements regarding: